asamuzaK/js2bin-version-info/README.md

 const { VersionInfo } = require('js2bin-version-info');

 /**
- * Returns a latest version for the "build" command.
+ * Returns the latest version, for the "build" command.
  */
 const getVersionForBuild = async () => {
   const info = new VersionInfo();